- Reading Groups

-We’re really proud to announce that Angela Readman’s Don’t Try This At Home has been shortlisted in the Best Short Story Collection at this year’s Saboteur Awards!
-Voting closes on 24th May, so vote now at: http://www.saboteurawards.org/.
-Winners will be announced at the Saboteur Awards party […]
+Congratulations Angela!
+We’re really proud to announce that Angela Readman’s Don’t Try This At Home has been voted the Best Short Story Collection at this year’s Saboteur Awards!

 We are delighted that Ivan Vladislavić is one of the three Fiction winners for the Windham Campbell Prizes 2015!
 Since starting in 2013, these prestigious, big money awards have gone to a stellar list of winners including James Salter, Tom McCarthy, Geoff Dyer, John Jeremiah Sullivan and Edmund De Waal.
 It’s 2015 Fiction winners are Teju Cole, Helon Habila and Ivan Vladislavić.